Home loan stamp duty calculator

 Calculator Assumptions and Disclaimers

-RateCity's stamp duty calculator can provide you with an estimate of your total government fees when buying a residential property, based on the information you input.
-The estimate includes stamp duty, mortgage registration and transfer fees.
+RateCity's stamp duty calculator can provide you with an estimate of the total government fees you may pay when buying a residential property, including stamp duty, mortgage registration and transfer fees.

-In order to determine the most accurate estimate, the calculator takes into consideration the following factors:
+In order to make the most accurate estimate, the calculator considers the following factors:

 - The state or territory in which the property is located